InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-evm-parachain/deploy-erc1155-contract.md

 ---
 title: Deploying an ERC1155 Token Contract
-description: This tutorial explains how to deploy an ERC1155 token contract on the InfraBlockchain EVM parachain.
+description: This tutorial explains how to deploy an ERC1155 token contract on the InfraEVM parachain.
 keywords:
   - parachain
   - evm